Slope, Distance and Equation Calculator

 In mathematics, slope (designated by the letter 'm') is defined as the ratio of the 'Y'

-The formula for determining the slope between 2 points is:
+The equation for determining the slope between 2 points is:

-Using the formula, we can determine a linear equation's slope from these 2 points.
+Using the slope formula, we can determine the equation's slope from these 2 points.

 m = (4 - 2) ÷ (5 - 1)

 (y - y1) = m • (x -x1)